Collapsed disc — alternative treatments

 You can also experience these issues in the neck, back, torso or extremities, depending on which region of the spine is affected by a collapsed disc.
 If you are suffering from any of these symptoms, it is important that you consult a doctor to determine the best course of treatment to find relief from your symptoms.

-Many patients find relief from the symptoms associated with a compressed spinal nerve through alternative treatments, which can include:
+Many patients find relief from the symptoms associated with a collapsed disc through alternative treatments, which can include:

 - Herbal supplements

 - Cortisone injections

 - Heat massage